Chocobozzz/PeerTube/FAQ.md

 ## I want to change my host or move to HTTPS, how can I do?

-If you already have friends you need to quit them.
+If you already have followers, you can't.

-Then, update your configuration and run `NODE_ENV=production npm run update-host` to update the torrent files.
+If you don't: update your configuration and run `NODE_ENV=production npm run update-host` to update the torrent files.